 Macworld’s buying advice: The MacBook Air is a capable laptop for your everyday work—and it won’t take up a lot of room in your bag.
-If you can, opt for the $1,399 model and its larger SSD capacity.
-Budget-conscious buyers will like the $999 MacBook Air’s price, but you’ll make a several compromises with this particular model.

-The lightweight choice: MacBook
+The lightweight choice: MacBook Air

-- Weighs 2.03 pounds
+- Weight: 2.8 pounds

 Save some money and buy refurbished: Apple’s Refurbished and Clearance online store has a few MacBook models for sale.
 While not brand new, these gently-used laptops have been refurbished to Apple’s strict guidelines and are like new.